Join us, November 20 & 21, 2025

 Awards

-To celebrate ONWiE’s 20th anniversary, we will be offering awards!
-Application deadline: September 21, 2025: ONWiE Award Nominations
+To celebrate ONWiE’s 20th anniversary, we will be presenting the following awards:

 - Student Impact Award: Awarded to a student-led initiative that has demonstrated outstanding impact in promoting diversity and inclusion within engineering.